Word Frequency

 Aññā Abhidhamma

-All the books which are not diredctly related to the 7 books of the Abhidhamma Piṭaka are included in Aññā Abhidhamma.
+All the books which are not directly related to the 7 books of the Abhidhamma Piṭaka are included in Aññā Abhidhamma.
 This section includes summaries and overviews: Abhidhammāvatāro-nāmarūpaparicchedo, the well-known Abhidhammatthasaṅgaho, Abhidhammāvatāra-purāṇaṭīkā, and Abhidhammamātikāpāḷi.

 Aññā Visuddhimagga